austin-rt/useCallback/README.md

 useCallback(() => {}, []);
 ```

-The slight difference is this.
-With a `useEffect`, we tell the anonymous function to execute our function, while with a `useCallback`, we set the return value equal to a reference.
+The slight difference is with `useEffect`, we tell the anonymous function to execute our function while with `useCallback`, we assign the return value to a reference to be called elsewhere.

-It's okay if that sounds like nonsense.
-Just follow along, and we'll compare the two at the end.

 First, we will import `useCallback` from `'react'`.
+Rather than adding a new line, it’s best to destructure it along with our other imports.

 ```js
 import { useState, useEffect, useCallback } from 'react';
 ```

-Now that we've imported it, we can assign `getBookDetails` to the value returned from a `useCallback` function call.
+Now we can assign `getBookDetails` to the value returned from a `useCallback` function call.

 ```js
 const getBookDetails = useCallback();